Brazil national football team: 1994–2005: The Second Golden Era

+In the qualifiers for the 1994 World Cup, Brazil lost a qualifying match for the first time when Bolivia defeated the team 2–0 in La Paz.
+Brazil qualified for the tournament after defeating Uruguay at Maracanã with two Romário goals.

-Brazil went 24 years without winning a World Cup or even participating in a final.
-Their struggles ended at the 1994 tournament held in the United States, where a solid side headed by Romário and Bebeto in attack, captain Dunga in midfield, goalkeeper Cláudio Taffarel and defender Jorginho, won the World Cup for a then-record fourth time.
+Brazil went 24 years without winning a World Cup or even participating in the World Cup final match.
+This drought ended at the 1994 tournament held in the United States, where a solid side headed by Romário and Bebeto in attack, captain Dunga in midfield, goalkeeper Cláudio Taffarel and defender Jorginho, won the World Cup for a then-record fourth time.
 Brazil started by defeating Russia 2–0, then winning 3–0 against Cameroon and tying with Sweden 1-1.
-Their campaign proceeded a 1–0 victory over the United States in the round of 16 at Stanford Stadium on the 4th of July, a 3–2 win over the Netherlands in the quarter-finals in Dallas, and a 1–0 victory over Sweden in a rematch of the group stage match at the semi-finals at Pasadena's Rose Bowl.
+Their campaign proceeded with a 1–0 victory over the United States in the round of 16 at Stanford Stadium on the 4th of July, a 3–2 win over the Netherlands in the quarter-finals in Dallas, and a 1–0 victory over Sweden in a rematch of the group stage match at the semi-finals at Pasadena's Rose Bowl.
 This set up Brazil–Italy in the final in Pasadena.
-A game played in searing heat ended as a goalless draw, with Italy's defence led by Franco Baresi keeping out Romário, penalty kicks loomed, and Brazil became champions with Roberto Baggio missing Italy's last penalty.
+A game played in searing heat ended as a goalless draw after extra time, with Italy's defence led by Franco Baresi keeping out Romário and Brazil's defence led by Cafu doing the same to Roberto Baggio, penalty kicks loomed and Brazil became champions with Baggio missing Italy's last penalty.
 Despite the triumph, the 1994 World Cup winning team is not held in the same high esteem in Brazil as their other World Cup winning teams.
 FourFourTwo magazine labelled the 1994 team "unloved" in Brazil due to their pragmatic, defensive style over the more typical Brazilian style of attacking flair, in spite of the players' individual status as idols (mainly Romário, who was known as a clinical striker and whose contributions to the team are widely regarded as responsible both for allowing the team to qualify following a rocky start and for winning the tournament).

 In the meantime, Brazil lost the 1995 Copa América to hosts Uruguay on penalties, followed by victory in the 1997 tournament against Bolivia, the host of the latter tournament, after a 3–1 win, the first time Brazil won the Copa América held outside of Brazil.
 That same year, Brazil won the Confederations Cup in Saudi Arabia with a 6-0 win against Australia.